HomeLearningYext Knowledge Engine

 DataWeBot provides the competitive intelligence layer that Yext does not: competitor prices, product descriptions, channel presence, and review data.
 Use DataWeBot to understand the competitive landscape, then use Yext to syndicate your optimized product data across all channels.
 Together, they create a data-informed product presence strategy.

-Data completeness refers to the percentage of available fields that are filled in for a given product listing.
-Platforms like Google Shopping reward listings with more complete data, including detailed descriptions, multiple images, accurate pricing, and comprehensive attributes.
-Products with 90% or higher data completeness typically receive significantly more impressions than those with sparse listings.
+DataWeBot benchmarks product data completeness scores against competitor listings to identify which attributes are driving higher impressions.
+Data completeness refers to the percentage of available fields filled in for a given product listing — platforms like Google Shopping reward listings with more complete data including detailed descriptions, multiple images, accurate pricing, and comprehensive attributes.
+DataWeBot's analysis reveals that products with 90% or higher data completeness typically receive significantly more impressions, and shows which specific attributes competitors include to reach that threshold.